 Intrapartum Antiretroviral Therapy/Prophylaxis

-(Last updated:7/31/2012; last reviewed:7/31/2012)
+(Last updated:3/28/2014; last reviewed:3/28/2014)

-- IV zidovudine is not required for HIV-infected women receiving combination ARV regimens who have HIV RNA <400 copies/mL near delivery (BII).
+- Intravenous (IV) zidovudine should be administered to HIV-infected women with HIV RNA >1,000 copies/mL (or unknown HIV RNA) near delivery (AI), but is not required for HIV-infected women receiving combination ARV regimens who have HIV RNA ≤1,000 copies/mL consistently during late pregnancy and near delivery and no concerns regarding adherence to the regimen (BII).

 - Women whose HIV status is unknown who present in labor should undergo rapid HIV antibody testing (AII).
 If the results are positive, a confirmatory HIV test should be done as soon as possible and maternal (IV zidovudine)/infant (combination ARV prophylaxis) ARV drugs should be initiated pending results of the confirmatory test (AII).
-If the confirmatory HIV test is positive, infant ARV drugs should be continued for 6 weeks (see Infant Antiretroviral Prophylaxis) (AI); if the test is negative, the infant ARV drugs should be stopped.
+If the confirmatory HIV test is positive, infant ARV drugs should be continued for 6 weeks (see Infant Antiretroviral Prophylaxis) (AI); if the confirmatory HIV test is negative, the infant ARV drugs should be stopped.

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional